-Impossible Foods is not publicly traded.
+Impossible Foods is not publicly traded, but accredited investors can still buy its stock.

 Where’s the beef?
 Who cares?
 Impossible Foods makes plant-based burgers and faux meat products that please even the staunchest carnivores out there.